5 or 6 Panel Genetic Testing – What to Know

 Genetic diseases impact on the horse as well as causing emotional and financial pain for horse owners and breeders.
-To help breeders make informed decisions, AQHA-NZ offers a panel test for five genetic diseases through Massey University:
+To help breeders make informed decisions, AQHA-NZ offers a panel test for six genetic diseases through Massey University:

 - GBED: glycogen branching enzyme deficiency